Testing the Design of a Quality Report By Getting User Feedback

 - Show people a draft version of parts of the report.
 If you are doing a web report, you can show a paper prototype.

 - Show different choices for the overall look of the report, including color schemes and visuals, and ask people what they prefer.

 - Show a sample comparison chart with fictional names and information.
 Check on how hard or easy it is for people to understand the chart and make appropriate comparisons.

 Do User Testing To Verify the Effectiveness of Your Report

-Later on, when your report is more fully developed, you can do more user testing to find out how well the report is working.
+When your report is more fully developed, you can do more user testing to find out how well the report is working.
 At this stage, you might want to focus on collecting feedback from users that will help you assess ease of comprehension, navigation, and usability.

 It’s especially critical to verify that users are interpreting your data displays correctly.
 Because you are familiar and comfortable with using comparison charts and bar graphs, it can be hard to keep in mind that many people are not.

 Moreover, research shows that even people with strong literacy skills can misinterpret tables and charts.
-For example, one study showed that college-educated people with strong quantitative and analytical experience made numerous mistakes when interpreting bar graphs and line graphs.
+For example, one study showed that college-educated people with strong quantitative and analytical experience made numerous mistakes when interpreting bar graphs and line graphs.1